How do I connect my self propel cable to the gear box on my Petrol Lawnmower

 Understanding the Fault

-The self-propel cable connects the drive lever on the handle to the gearbox actuation lever at the base of the mower.
+- The gearbox actuation lever at the base of the mower

 Inspecting the Cable